practicalli/clojure/clojure-editors/index.md

 <!-- IntelliJ and Cursive -->
 {% content "intellij" %}
-Developers from a Java background are usually familar with IDE"s such as IntelliJ, so [Cursive IDE for IntelliJ](https://cursive-ide.com/) may be an appropriate choice.
-Cursive uses the static analysis of Clojure code as well as a REPL.
+[Cursive](https://cursive-ide.com/) may be an appropriate choice for people from a Java background who are already familiar with IntelliJ.
+Cursive will run static analysis of Clojure code when opening a Clojure project, as IntelliJ does with other languages.

 > #### Hint::Requires license for commercial development
 > There is a free license when development is not for commercial projects, however, a license must be purchased for each developer working on a commercial project.